 4. Strong pollutants still present in the air

-A recent experiment done in Delhi by the Help Delhi Breathe Initiative, among other organizations, demonstrated a pair of synthetic cloth-based “lungs” in a public space.
-Initially pure white, the display turned grey in less than 24 hours, and had blackened in a few days’ time.
-This is a gruesome reminder of how quickly polluted air impacts health, and leads us to wonder if systems like smog towers can actually work, since the level of pollution is so high.
+A recent experiment done in Delhi by the Help Delhi Breathe initiative, among other organizations, demonstrated a pair of synthetic cloth-based “lungs” in a public space.
+Initially pure white, the display turned grey in less than 24 hours and blackened in a few days.
+This is a gruesome reminder of how quickly polluted air impacts health and leads us to wonder if systems like smog towers can work since the level of pollution is so high.

 Devic Earth believes that sustainable and affordable air pollution control equipment needs to be made available to the general public.
 The most important step for effective air pollution control would be to reduce pollution at the source.
 It is necessary to use commercial air cleaners like Pure Skies, only when traditional methods of pollution control are insufficient.
-Technology can indeed go a long way in curbing pollution, when vetted for efficacy and cost-effectiveness.
-One must consider the long-term efficacy of any solution to environmental problems, and work towards satisfying all stakeholders: most importantly, the human community, and our planet.
+When vetted for efficacy and cost-effectiveness, technology can go a long way in curbing pollution.
+One must consider the long-term efficacy of any solution to the environmental problem, and work towards satisfying all stakeholders: the human community, and our planet.